 CUEF Grenoble, France

 Grenoble is located in the heart of the French Alps and is a cultural and economic capital of southwestern France.
 The University has 50,000 students in a town of 500,000 inhabitants.
 Close to Switzerland, Italy and the Mediterranean, Grenoble 's outstanding location in the Alps provides the opportunity to take part in a large variety of excursions.
-Mountain sports such as hiking, skiing, snowboarding, and rock climbing are most popular and are possible all year round.
+Mountain sports such as hiking, skiing, snowboarding and rock climbing are the most popular and are possible all year round.
 The closest ski resorts are 30 kilometers away from downtown.

-The cultural life of Grenoble is rich and varied: cinemas, theatres, concert halls, art galleries, cafes, and museums (including a renowned contemporary art museum).
-The town also organizes every year special events such as the International Festival for European Theatre, the Short Films Outdoor Festival, the Jazz Festival, and other activities.
+The cultural life of Grenoble is rich and varied: cinemas, theatres, concert halls, art galleries, cafes and museums (including a renowned contemporary art museum).
+The town also organizes special events every year such as the International Festival for European Theatre, the Short Films Outdoor Festival, the Jazz Festival and other activities.
 Grenoble is a terrific university town with plenty to offer international students.

 CUEF arranges homestays for all students.
 Students will apply for a host family at the same time they apply to the program.

 CUEF's calendar follows the American calendar with fall and spring semesters.
 Summer months provide for intensive language study as well as specialized programs.

 The beauty of CUEF is that it offers many possibilities.
 Your own program will depend on your needs and interests as well as your level.
 If you can study abroad for two semesters, your level will increase dramatically.